Certificates of quality

 Air-dried lumber - Lumber

-around 19% MC and in southern Ontario the relative humidity is usually between 50 to 60 %
+around 19% MC and in southern Ontario relative humidity is usually between 50 to 60 %

 which lumber will equalize to moisture content to between 8 to 14% MC.

-Annual growth rings - The layer of growth that a
+Annual growth rings - layer of growth that a

-tree puts on in one year.
-The annual growth rings can be seen in the and grain of lumber.
+tree puts on in one year. annual growth rings can be seen in and grain of lumber.

 Birds-eye figure - A figure on wood,

-usually maple and a few other species.
-The figure is composed of many small rounded areas
+usually maple and a few other species. figure is composed of many small rounded areas

-resembling a birds eye.
-The figuring is most common on plain and rotary sawn lumber.
+resembling a birds eye. figuring is most common on plain and rotary sawn lumber.

 Board Foot - A form of wood measurement,